dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 - Extract all the text in scanned documents and index it, so that it can be searched for later
 - Create a hidden overlay so text can be copied and pasted from the scans saved as PDFs

+The first version used a commerical off-the-shelf OCR Library before creating own machine-learning OCR system.
+Once they confirmed that there was indeed strong user demand for the mobile document scanner and OCR, they decided to build our own in-house OCR system.

+Another aspect of encourage the project was cost consideration.
+Having own OCR system would save them significant money as the licensed commercial OCR SDK charged them based on the number of scans.

+- [x] First step